sumitFlutter/theme_change/README.md

 <h1> theme_change package by Sumit Gohil</h1>
 theme_change: Seamless Theme Management with Persistent Preferences and GetX

 Transform your Flutter app's theme management with theme_change—a robust package designed to effortlessly handle theme changes and persist them across sessions.
-Leveraging the power of SharedPreferences for permanent storage and GetX for state management, theme_change provides an elegant solution for dynamic and persistent theming in your applications.
+Leveraging the power of SharedPreferences for permanent storage and GetX for state management, theme_change provides an elegant solution for dynamic and persistent theming in your applications.<br><br>
-👉 Here theme_change package demo Application link :- https://github.com/sumitFlutter/theme_change_demo <br>
+👉 Here theme_change package demo Application link :- https://github.com/sumitFlutter/theme_change_demo <br><br>
 Key Features:

 Persistent Theme Storage: Automatically saves user theme preferences using SharedPreferences, ensuring a consistent look every time they launch your app.